 - The sacrum is located at the base of your spine.
 It is made up of 5 vertebrae, or backbones, that are fused together.

-The main purpose of the joint is to connect the spine and the pelvis.
-As a result, there is very little movement at the sacroiliac joint.
+The main purpose of the SIJ is to connect the spine and the pelvis.
+As a result, there is very little movement at this joint.

-Listed below are the major reasons for pain around the sacroiliac joint:
+Major reasons for pain around the SIJ include:

-Although, SIJ pain can be caused by trauma, this type of injury more often develops over a long period of time.
+Although SIJ pain can be caused by trauma, this type of injury more often develops over a long period.